 - An individual has been dead for at least three years.

-- Someone’s case resulted in a guilty verdict, but he or she received a pardon by the governor.
+- Someone’s case resulted in a guilty verdict, but he or she received a pardon from the governor.

 The records that may be expunged include: